A systematic study of super-Eddington layers in the envelopes of massive stars: Stellar models: The standard set

-Module for Experiments in Stellar Astrophysics \citep[MESA:][]{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019} is an advanced one dimensional stellar structure and evolution code.
-MESA solves the coupled differential equations of stellar structure simultaneously with the energy transport equation for all mass cells from the surface to the center.
+\LEt{ Only the first word of titles and subheadings should be capitalized (excluding proper nouns).}Module for Experiments in Stellar Astrophysics \citep[MESA:][]{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019} is an advanced one dimensional stellar structure and evolution code.
+MESA solves the coupled differential equations of the stellar structure simultaneously with the energy transport equation for all mass cells from the surface to the center.
 In this work, we make use of version 11701 of MESA.